Shelley Lynn Thornton

 Shelley Lynn Thornton (born June 2, 1970) is the biological daughter of Norma McCorvey.
-Also referred to by the pseudonym "Roe Baby", Thornton was the child at the center of the 1973 U.S. Supreme Court decision, Roe v.
+Also referred to as the "Roe baby", Thornton was the child resulting from the pregnancy at the center of the 1973 U.S. Supreme Court decision Roe v.
 Wade.
-Her identity was not publicly known until 2021.
+She was not aware of her relationship to the court case until 1989 when she was 19 years old, and her identity was not publicly known until 2021.

 Life

-Shelley Lynn Thornton was born to Norma McCorvey on June 2, 1970 at the Dallas Osteopathic Hospital.
-At only three days old, she was adopted by then-engaged Texas residents Ruth Schmidt and Billy Thornton.
-Shelley Lynn Thornton was two-and-a-half years old when the Roe v.
-Wade ruling was issued.
+Shelley Lynn Thornton was born to Norma McCorvey on June 2, 1970, at the Dallas Osteopathic Hospital, three months after McCorvey's lawyers filed the Roe v.
+Wade lawsuit.

+At only three days old, she was adopted by then-engaged Texas residents Ruth Schmidt and Billy Thornton, who were later married.
+She was two-and-a-half years old when the Roe v.
+Wade Supreme Court ruling was issued.
+Her parents were open with her that she had been adopted, but they themselves did not know of her relationship to the famous Supreme Court case.
 She graduated from Highline High School in 1988 and entered secretarial school.
 Her birth mother first made contact with her in 1989 when she was a teenager living near Seattle.

-Thornton married her boyfriend Doug of Albuquerque, New Mexico in March 1991; their son was born later that year, followed by two daughters in 1999 and 2000.
-The family moved to Tucson, Arizona for Doug's job.
+Thornton married her boyfriend Doug of Albuquerque, New Mexico, in March 1991; they had a son born later that year, and then two daughters in 1999 and 2000.
+The family moved to Tucson, Arizona, for Doug's job.
 Thornton met her biological half-sisters, McCorvey's other two daughters, in March 2013; but although Thornton and McCorvey had several telephone conversations, they never actually met in person.
 Thornton said in 2021 that she has no regrets over not ever having met her biological mother.

 Thornton's identity as the "Roe baby" was publicly revealed in 2021 with the release of Joshua Prager's book, The Family Roe: An American Story.